conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 ### Database changes

 Databases are one of the most critical areas to ensure there are no breaking changes.
-Databases hold state for the application.
+Databases hold the state for the application.
 Introducing breaking changes to the database can be destructive to data and prevent rolling back to earlier versions of conda-store.
-To maintain backwards compatiblity:
+To maintain backward compatibility we follow these principles:

 - New columns or tables should be added instead of removing or altering existing ones.
 - Columns and tables should not be renamed.
 Aliases should be used for poorly named existing columns or tables.